 Holidays could be refused or revoked if the 2-weeks self-isolation period cannot be managed without that specific employee.
 However, employers need to consider things carefully before revoking a previously agreed holiday.

-Employers need to ensure that they are consistent and clear to employees with approving or declining holiday requests to avoid complaints and grievances.
+Employers need to ensure that they have an HR travel policy in place and they are consistent and clear to employees with approving or declining holiday requests to avoid complaints and grievances.

 Health and Safety